Nontsikelelo Veleko

 Nontsikelelo "Lolo" Veleko (born 19 August 1977) is a South African photographer most noted for her depiction of black identity, urbanisation and fashion in post-apartheid South Africa.

-Life and work
+Early life and education

 Veleko was born on (19 August 1977 in Bodibe, North West (South African province)).
-She studied from 1995 to 2003 at the Cape Teknion in Cape Town and attended Luhlaza High School in Khayelitsha.
+She studied from 1995 to 2003 at the Cape Technikon in Cape Town and attended Luhlaza High School in Khayelitsha.
 In 1995, she studied graphic design at the Cape Technikon.
 After moving to Johannesburg, she studied photography at the Market Theatre Photo Workshop (1999–2004), the institution that was organized by David Goldblatt, who provide the formal training to young photographers.